 One of the benefits of text messaging is that it allows organizations to save up to $1 million annually.

 Summing It Up

-We have reviewed some of the latest technological trends in the healthcare industry.
-All the above-mentioned certainly lead to patient empowerment.
-The days of high costs and long queues may be gone in the next year.
-Patients are now in the driver's seat, and they can now benefit from easier and faster access to high-quality care and medical assistance.
+We have reviewed some of the latest technology trends in the healthcare industry.
+All the mentioned above lead to patient empowerment.
+The days of high costs and long queues may disappear in the next year.
+Patients are now in the driver's seat, and they can enjoy more efficient access to high-quality care and medical assistance.
 This, of course, results in higher satisfaction rates and engagement.